fatchat/invite/README.md

 invite
 ======

-Learning how to use Parse and Backbone
+Learning how to use Parse and Backbone.

+This is a work in progress; I am blogging about the experience [here](http://fatchat121.blogspot.com/2014/04/writing-small-application-using-parse.html)